 It’s a totally easy and cheap craft to throw together.
 And the parents really loved the candle holders their little ones created.
 I think they are pretty enough to sit on your thanksgiving table, how about you?!

-And lastly, you need CANDLES.
+4. Add the candle.
 You can use tall candle sticks, short candles, votive candles… any kind of candle you like.
 If you have a large bean bowl you can place an assortment of candles in that.
 Again, have fun and get creative!

 For the votive candles, I chose to use the kind that has a metal holder.
 This way, the beans stick to the metal holder and as the small votive candles burn out, you can replace them easily with another votive candle.
 Easy peasy.

-All three of my kidlets have made these bean candle holders when they were little, so I have a few sets of these babies!
 One set I have yet to use up all the candles, and the bean candle holders still look great after 8 years.

 So your Thanksgiving candle holders should last you for as many years as those candles you stick in them are around.
 A family “heirloom” that will bring lots of memories during this wonderful time of the year.